 The other side of this was using data to match nonprofits, philanthropic giving and volunteerism with the focus areas as thoughtfully as possible.
 We wanted to make it as simple as we could for people to connect with their passions to organizations and activities positioned to have the greatest impact.

 Q5.
 You’ve had an inspiring and productive career so far, with so many examples of life-changing creativity and transformation.
-How did your path bring you to Social Solutions and our Funder Impact Program?
+How did your path bring you to Social Solutions and our Impact Partners Program?

 DB: After my time leading SA2020, I spent several years running my own advisory practice, which is when I got to know the Social Solutions team.